-The busiest tourist area in Madagascar is Nosy Be, a small collection of islands off the north-west coast.
+The busiest tourist area in Madagascar is Nosy Be, a small collection of islands off the northwest coast.
 Busy, though, is a relative term.
-Madagascar has roughly 1/100th the number of tourists visits every year compared to Thailand, which is a similar size.
+Madagascar has roughly 1/100th the number of tourist visits every year compared to Thailand, which is a similar size.
 Tourists will not overwhelm you in Madagascar.

 Nosy Be is ideal because it has an international airport, with flight service directly to Europe.
 Because it’s a small cluster of islands, boat transport is the best way to get around and is easy and efficient.
 There’s a lot to see, but one week is a perfect vacation.

 DAY 1 NOSY BE | Hell-Ville

 The capital city of Nosy Be, Hell-Ville, was named after the French Admiral de Hell.
 France still has a lot of influence here, as Nosy Be has a European ex-pat population and French is an official language of Madagascar alongside Malagasy.